Sales prices and price calculation

 Client |

 Should the sales price only apply to specific clients (stores)?
 If so, then select all of the stores () that this sales price should apply to.
 Background info: With PlentyONE, you can manage several online stores, i.e. several clients, with only one software.
-Consequently, it is possible to manage several different areas of business with one system.
+Consequently, it is possible to manage several different areas of business with one PlentyONE system.
 That’s a great advantage.
 But it also means that you’ll always need to tell PlentyONE which online store the sales price applies to. |

 Class |

 Should the sales price only apply to specific customer classes?
 For example, do you want to sell products cheaper to B2B customers than to B2C customers?
 If so, then select all of the customer classes () that this sales price should apply to.
-Frequent source of errors: To avoid errors, you should not configure multiple sales prices with exactly the same conditions, i.e. with exactly the same mix of settings.
-Example: If you create two different sales prices that are both valid for B2B customers, Amazon UK and the country UK, then PlentyONE will not know which sales price to use.
-PlentyONE will randomly choose one of the sales prices since both apply equally.
-Note: Create the necessary customer classes in advance, if they don’t already exist in your system. |
+Note: Create the necessary customer classes in advance, if they don’t already exist in your system.
+Frequent source of errors: Do not create multiple sales prices with the exact same conditions.
+This causes errors.

 Country |

 Should the sales price only apply to specific countries of delivery?
-For example, you probably pay different tax rates in different countries.
+Example: you pay different tax rates in different countries.
 As such, you might want to sell an item for a slightly higher price in some countries, rather than pay the difference yourself.
 Select all of the countries () that this sales price should apply to. |

 Referrer |